FPGA-House-AG/BrightAI-Blackwire/README.md

 We're thrilled to have you as part of the [Blackwire](https://www.blackwire.online/) community as we embark on this exhilarating venture.
 As we approach the culmination of the project, your involvement and collaboration remain pivotal.
 Together, we're reshaping the landscape of high-speed, secure networking.

 ### Sponsorship

-We appreciate if you would like to sponsor our development efforts:
+Support the project:

-- Address for Bitcoin (BTC):  `bc1qq7rmpvexkdhh9key305m8glpl87wu8nmsckgwu`
+- Via Bitcoin (BTC):  `bc1qq7rmpvexkdhh9key305m8glpl87wu8nmsckgwu`
-- Address for Ethereum (ETH): `0x6bC559318E10BA86AA0fB24aEA9A28Ef6f4bD61f`
+- Via Ethereum (ETH): `0x6bC559318E10BA86AA0fB24aEA9A28Ef6f4bD61f`
-- Address for Monero (XMR): `45gXV3HNrmQ17mBbzhuX5xbZ4swhX2hwjewnJeeuNvwLCgGyfDZacf2LfT1Z7MDxToHNsf9vrM2TT671WmLqetzm8FoXzjc`
+- Privately via Monero (XMR): `45gXV3HNrmQ17mBbzhuX5xbZ4swhX2hwjewnJeeuNvwLCgGyfDZacf2LfT1Z7MDxToHNsf9vrM2TT671WmLqetzm8FoXzjc`